 Our hiking trips begin at Grave Creek trailhead about 30 miles west of the town of Grants Pass.
 The elevation at the trailhead is 689 feet and at Foster Bar, the elevation is 474.
-Generally, you are walking downhill.
 The trip takes 4 days and 3 nights.

-The Paradise Hike is a special version of this trip that includes a night a Black Bar Lodge in addition to Paradise Lodge.
-As a bonus, you will float the Rogue River’s most exciting rapid: Blossom Bar.
+The Paradise Hike is a special version of this trip that includes a night a Black Bar Lodge in addition to 2 nights at Paradise Lodge.
+As a bonus, you will have the option to float the Rogue River’s most exciting rapid: Blossom Bar.
 This is for people who have gone on our hikes and want to explore another itinerary on this famous trail, those that would like to try their hand a Blossom Bar Rapid, and those that want a few more miles on the trail (4 more miles total).

 Summer Hike Series – Lodge to Lodge Trip